Welcome to Australia Together - a long term plan for Australia by Australians

 Governance - with 13 topics

-Once these topic areas of policy and administration have been assembled, we can set a preferred Direction of travel in each topic area.
+For each of these topic areas of policy and administration ACFP has been able to set a preferred Direction of travel.
+We call this the signpost system.
 Effectively, this functions to describe in more detail what we want to become as a nation as we travel towards the Vision.
 Click here for more information on the Australia Together signpost system for safer travel to the future.

 The Vision and Directions for Australia Together